-This post was written for CFA Institute and first published on The Enterprising Investor.
+This post was first published by CFA Institute's Enterprising Investor.

 Conventional wisdom says that if you want to make money in the stock market, you need to exercise fanatical discipline and develop unique competence as an investment analyst.